Steve Alcorn: Writing and teaching

-Beyond his engineering endeavors, Alcorn is an accomplished author with works spanning fiction and non-fiction.
-His books include "Building a Better Mouse," co-authored with David Green, which details the creation of Epcot's electronic systems, and "Theme Park Design: Behind the Scenes with an Engineer."
+His books include "Building a Better Mouse," co-authored with David Green, which details the creation of Epcot's electronic systems, "Theme Park Design: Behind the Scenes with an Engineer," and "Journey Into Imagination," co-authored with Jim Carstensen, about the opening of that classic Epcot attraction.
 He has also written novels such as "A Matter of Justice" and "Everything In Its Path.

 Personal life

 Alcorn is the husband of ex-Disney Imagineer Linda McBride Alcorn.
-He balances his technical and creative pursuits, reflecting his passion for both engineering and storytelling.
-He continues to dedicate time to writing and teaching.